 Informing Companies House about the removal of a director is a relatively simple process.
 You can use Rapid Formations’ free Online Admin Portal to deliver this information instantly and securely.

-If you are an existing client, simply click on ‘Client Login’ on the top left-hand side of our webpages to update and submit the required information.
-Non-clients can create a free account, import an existing company and update the necessary information thereafter.
+If you are an existing client, simply click on ‘Client Login’ on the top left-hand side of our website to update and submit the required information.
+Non-clients can create a free account, import an existing company, and update the necessary information thereafter.

-Once your company has been registered on our portal, you will be able to view and manage your company details at any time, report changes to Companies House, view statutory filing deadlines, download company formation documents, and file annual returns and resolutions.
+Once your company has been registered on our portal, you will be able to view and manage your company details at any time, report changes to Companies House, view statutory filing deadlines, download company formation documents, and file Confirmation Statements and resolutions.